PureConcentratedSpite/world-navigatorST/README.md

 - Combine with World Info, for a somewhat grounded AI that can return lore regarding mapped entries to craft a narrative.

+- Will keep Save States between chats.
+Chat 1 vs Chat 2 can have different location tracking in place, so the player character's position isn't forgotten.

 **Warning:**

 - Manual entries cannot be added to Lorebooks with these mappings due to no inherent coordinate functionality present in World Info.